RiseUpNow/cofee-shop/README.md

 Currently, mock data (coffee) is loaded from
 https://random-data-api.com/api/coffee/random_coffee?size=20.
-Access to this site may be restricted from outside Russia (varies for different users).
+Access to this site may be restricted from Russia (varies for different users).
 !
 Please run the project with a VPN enabled to avoid any blocking.

 ![Preview](https://github.com/RiseUpNow/cofee-shop/raw/master/public/logo192.png)